Rapid Action Battalion: Enforced disappearances

-Families of the victims and witnesses blamed RAB for picking up 83 people and detective branch for 38, 'law enforcers' for 55, and plainclothes men for 20 others reported between January 2007 and August 2014, according to a report by human rights organization Ain-o-Shalish Kendro (ASK).
+Families of the victims and witnesses blamed RAB for picking up 83 people and detective branch for 38, 'law enforcers' for 55, and plainclothes men for 20 others reported between January 2007 and August 2014, according to a report by human rights organisation Ain-o-Shalish Kendro (ASK).
 The report also said that at least 70 leaders and activists of the opposition Bangladesh Nationalist Party and Jamaat-e-Islami fell victim to enforced disappearances while 37 others were activists of the Awami League.

 On 5 February 2012 approximately at 1.00 a.m.
 Al Mukaddas (22), a 4th-year student of the Department of Al Fiqah, and Mohammad Waliullah (23), a Masters candidate of Dawah and Islamic Studies Department of the Islamic University, were allegedly arrested and became victims of forced disappearances by RAB-4 and DB policemen from Savar.
 Both were members of Bangladesh Islami Chhatra Shibir and were allegedly detained by members of RAB and Detective Branch (DB) of the Bangladesh Police on 4 February 2012.
 They have not been heard from since and their whereabouts are unknown.
 The RAB has denied detaining the two men in a statement to a Bangladeshi newspaper.
 However, reports from several sources and a pattern of disappearances thought to have been conducted by RAB in recent months cast doubt on RAB's denial.

-Post-2024 investigations and allegations
+Investigations and allegations

-Following the 2024 Student-People's uprising and the subsequent fall of the Sheikh Hasina government, the role of the Rapid Action Battalion in human rights abuses came under intense scrutiny.
+Following the July Uprising and the subsequent fall of the Sheikh Hasina government, the role of the Rapid Action Battalion in human rights abuses came under intense scrutiny.
 The interim government, along with international bodies, initiated several investigations into the unit's past and recent activities.